timothyvanco/machineLearning/ML_Learning/captcha/README.md

 3. Training a CNN on my custom dataset
 4. Evaluating and testing the trained CNN

-Ffter only 15 epochs LeNet network is obtaining 100% classification accuracy on both the training and validation sets.
+After only 15 epochs LeNet network is obtaining 100% classification accuracy on both the training and validation sets.
-Here is result:
+Here are results:

 ![image_1518](image_1518.png)
 ![image_2572](image_2572.png)